nickwells/utilities/README.md

 ## mkparamfilefunc
 this is intended to be used with go generate to construct functions that can be used to set the parameter files for packages and commands.

+## gosh
+This is a tool for running very short go programs from the command line in a similar way that perl programs can be run from the command line.
+The resulting programs can be preserved for subsequent editing.
+The tool can also wrap the supplied code in a loop which reads lines from stdin and can also split these lines around spaces.